ZenZN99/Book-Store/README.md

-# 📚 Book Store – Full-Stack Web Application
+📚 Book Store – Full-Stack Web Application
 About

-A fully developed online bookstore designed for buying and selling books, providing a seamless experience for both customers and administrators.
-Users can browse books, add them to their cart, and complete purchases and payments effortlessly.
+Book Store is a fully developed online bookstore designed for buying and selling books, providing a seamless experience for both customers and administrators.

+Users can browse books, add them to their cart, and complete purchases effortlessly.
 Administrators can manage products, track sales, and control inventory in a simple and secure way.

-Project Features: Attractive and user-friendly interface.
-Comprehensive book and inventory management.
-Professional and extensive admin dashboard.
-Secure login system for both users and administrators.
-Ability to top up account balance and transfer funds between accounts.
-Easy and direct product image uploads.
-Benefits for Customers: A ready-to-use project that allows you to sell books professionally online, with full management of products, customers, and sales.
-It delivers an excellent user experience that encourages customers to return to the site again and again.
+Benefits for Customers

+A ready-to-use project that allows selling books professionally online, with full control over products, customers, and sales.
+It delivers an excellent user experience that encourages customers to return again and again.

 Features
 👤 User Features

 Secure user registration and authentication

-View detailed book information
+Browse and view detailed book information

 Add books to cart

 Smooth and responsive user interface

+🛠 Admin Features

-Professional  dashboard
+Professional admin dashboard

 Create, update, and delete books (CRUD)

-🛠 Admin Features

 Manage inventory and stock